Thinking of suing? Send a demand letter first. Use our free demand letter creator.

 Here are some tips for calculating how much to sue for:

-• Use estimates.
-For example, if you hired a contractor to remodel your kitchen but none of your kitchen pipes work, get estimates from a plumber for how much it will cost to get your pipes working properly.
+Use estimates.
+For example, if you hired a contractor to remodel your kitchen but none of the pipes work, get estimates from a plumber for how much it will cost to get them working properly.

-• Research the law.
-You may want to do some research to see if a law may allow you to sue for more than what you are owed (sometimes called “punitive damages”).
+Research the law.
+You may want to research to see if a law allows you to sue for more than what you are owed (sometimes called “punitive damages”).

 How Much Does it Cost to Sue in New York Small Claims?

-The costs of filing a New York small claims lawsuit depend on the courthouse you are filing in.
-The guides we linked above break down the costs of filing in the various New York City and County locations provided.
+The costs of filing a New York small claims lawsuit depend on the courthouse you are filing in (review our guides by county).

 The filing costs will also depend on whether you are suing as an individual or on behalf of a corporation, partnership, or association (known as commercial claims).
 For example, in New York City, if you are an individual suing another individual or business, then you will pay: